dudouz/dudouz/README.md

   </a>

 # About me
-- 👋 Hi, I’m @dudouz, i'm a front-end engineer based in southern Brazil.
+- 👋 Hi, I’m @dudouz, i'm a full-stack engineer based in southern Brazil.
-- 👀 I’m interested in building enjoyable interfaces
+- 👀 I’m interested in building enjoyable and useful software
-- 🌱 I’m constantly learning about UI and software engineering
+- 🌱 I’m constantly learning about software engineering

 <!---
 dudouz/dudouz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.